kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * obtain a sublist from a list using the slice operator
 * modify an element in a list
 * remove an element in a list
+* find the position of an element in a list
 * create an alias of a list
 * clone a list into a new list
 * add an element into a list